Tuesday, May 20, 2008

 65daysofstatic: C-]

 [Note (2014.06.04): This review was originally published with a general score of B-.
-I have no idea why I was so generous at the time, because there's no way I could deny, then or now, that the show was disappointing and thus deserved a D. The plus is because they did their best to make the most of it.]
+I think I was just excited to have seen a beloved band on stage, because there's no way I could deny, then or now, that the show was disappointing and thus deserved a D. The plus is because they did their best to make the most of it.]

 Sunday, May 18, 2008